Federal Property Crimes Defense Attorney

 The federal government has discretion on which cases they file and which cases they don't file.
 They're typically going to get involved with cases that are more complicated than your average offense.
 For example, when someone is committing bank fraud at an ATM.

-They're using encoded cards, they're stealing people's identities, and they're taking out thousands of dollars.
-Investigators are going to have to be able to go to different banks and conduct surveillance.
+They're using encoded cards, stealing people's identities, and taking out thousands of dollars.
+Investigators will have to be able to go to different banks and conduct surveillance.
 They're not going to let the state deal with that; the feds will pick that up.
 If someone is just going in and robbing a liquor store, it is likely to be handled by the state.

-Another factor is the scale of whatever crime is going on and the amount of money that's being taken.
-A lot of times, I will see multi-agency investigations where the feds will decide that they're going to deal with the case.
+Another factor is the scale of the crime and the amount of money being taken.
+A lot of times, I see multi-agency investigations in which the feds decide to deal with the case.

-If you had a general litmus test for which cases the federal government is going to take, it's going to have to do with how large a scale of money is being taken, how sophisticated the operators are, and whether it involved multiple states.
+If you had a general litmus test for which cases the federal government would take, it would have to do with how much money is being taken, how sophisticated the operators are, and whether it involved multiple states.

 I often see both state and federal agencies get involved in an investigation to assess the offense.
-Usually, this happens in a more elaborate or sophisticated scheme, where multiple agencies are going to have to get involved to effectively investigate the theft and then the choice will be made as to whether the feds or the state is going to prosecute it.
+Usually, this happens in a more elaborate or sophisticated scheme, where multiple agencies are going to have to get involved to effectively investigate the theft.
+Then, the choice will be made as to whether the feds or the state will prosecute it.

-They've got G.P.S. tracking systems and wiretapping warrants, so they can get they can listen to conversations.
-They've got the ability to assign multiple FBI agents to investigate a particular crime whereas, at the state level, resources and manpower are limited.
+They have G.P.S. tracking systems and wiretapping warrants, so they can listen to conversations.
+They can assign multiple FBI agents to investigate a particular crime, whereas, at the state level, resources and manpower are limited.

 The government has the ultimate say on who prosecutes your case.
 It really has to do with whether or not your criminal activity falls within federal jurisdiction.
 If it does, then they can prosecute.
 If it doesn't fall within their jurisdiction, then it can be argued that they shouldn't be allowed to prosecute you because they do not have jurisdiction to deal with that particular case.

-As far as moving cases between the state and federal government, that's going to be up to the prosecuting agency and you have very limited say, as a defendant, on who prosecutes you.
-It will be up to your attorney to make the decision whether or not any type of jurisdiction or venue challenge is appropriate.
+As far as moving cases between the state and federal government, that's going to be up to the prosecuting agency, and you have a very limited say, as a defendant, on who prosecutes you.
+It will be up to your attorney to decide whether or not any type of jurisdiction or venue challenge is appropriate.

 Potential Defenses To My Federal Theft Charges